Usage tips & tricks

 Moving and copying test cases

 Moving and copying test cases (or entire sections) is often useful to duplicate or rearrange your test suites and test cases.
-There are two ways to copy and move test cases within TestRail, described below.

 Adding multiple test results